 Exhibition

-The Textile Museum of Canada (TMC) in Toronto has embraced the project and will exhibit this “Tapestry of Spirit” from June 12-November 17, 2019.
-Partly because of TMC space constraints the exhibit will include approximately 50% of the project – Genesis, Exodus, and half of Deuteronomy – or 150 feet of tapestry.
-To place the Torah in dialogue with the other Abrahamic faiths, the exhibit will also feature cross-stitched selections from the Gospels in Greek and the Qur’an in Arabic that reflect on the theme of Creation.
+In the second half of 2019, (just before COVID) we had our first exhibition at The Textile Museum of Canada (TMC) in Toronto.
+Entitled Tapestry of Spirit: The Torah Stitch by Stitch Project the exhibit included approximately 50% of the project—or 150 feet of tapestry.
+To place the Torah in dialogue with the other Abrahamic faiths, the exhibit also featured cross-stitched selections from the Gospels in Greek and the Qur’an in Arabic that reflected on the theme of Creation.

 A Community of Stitchers